io-aero/io-avstats/docs/config_io_avstats.md

 ## 2. Notes

-1. The configuration parameters `postgres_password` and `postgres_password_admin` can be found in the configuration file `.settings.io_avstats.toml`.
+1. The configuration parameters `postgres_password` and `postgres_password_admin` can be found in the configuration file `.settings.io_aero.toml`.
-2. The configuration parameters in the configuration files can be overridden with corresponding environment variables, e.g. the environment variable `IO_AVSTATS_IS_VERBOSE` overrides the configuration parameter `is_verbose`.
+2. The configuration parameters in the configuration files can be overridden with corresponding environment variables, e.g. the environment variable `IO_AERO_IS_VERBOSE` overrides the configuration parameter `is_verbose`.